chriskonings/lily-chris/united-states/nyc/README.md

 - [ ] [Bibble and Sip](http://www.bibbleandsip.com/): matcha cream puff
 - [ ] [Poke Spot](http://www.pokespot.com/)
 - [x] [Baohaus](http://www.baohausnyc.com/) :fire:

+### "You're in the city now kid"

+> Lily and I had expectations of Baohaus, not only high for the great food but for the vibe.
+We'd watched enough [Fresh off the boat](https://www.viceland.com/en_us/topic/fresh-off-the-boat) to know that Eddie Huang's restaurant would most certainly sport a unique atmosphere, it did not disappointed.
+Bauhaus is a tiny spot in Lower East Side with a big attitude, graffiti and polaroids decorate the walls, gangster rap explicitly booms through the restaurant.
+So I was surprised to see a middle-aged man and his 10-years-or-younger companion enter, they order their food surrounded by the local clientele (snap-backs included), I watched the kid take it all in, the gangster rap didn’t hold back at this point, throwing c*nts and f*cks in every direction.
+The middle-aged man finished ordering and noticed the kids reaction, he turns to the kid with a solemn look and just says “Yeah, you’re in the city now kid” - Chris

 - [x] [Kyochon](http://kyochonus.com/)
 - [x] [Bonchon](https://bonchon.com/) :fire:
 - [ ] [Xi'an Famous Foods](http://xianfoods.com/)